-- 58. A SFI may use the net exposure of loans and deposits for the purposes of its capital adequacy calculation.
-On-balance sheet netting is recognized only when conditions outlined in the Bahamas Capital Regulations, 2020 have been met. - 59.
+- 59. A SFI may use the net exposure of loans and deposits for the purposes of its capital adequacy calculation.
+On-balance sheet netting is recognised only when conditions outlined in the Capital Regulations have been met. - 60.
 Off-balance sheet netting will not be permitted, unless there is a legally enforceable master netting agreement in place with the counterparty, in each relevant jurisdiction in the event of insolvency, bankruptcy or other similar circumstances of the counterparty.
-In such cases, each transaction will be subject to a capital charge as if there were no master netting agreement.
+In such cases, each transaction will be subject to a capital charge as if there were no master netting agreement. - 61.
+Contracts containing walkaway clauses will not be eligible for netting for purposes of calculating capital charges. - 62.
+Where the Central Bank is not satisfied with the enforceability under the relevant laws, the netting contract or agreement will not be recognised for capital adequacy purposes.

-- 60. Contracts containing walkaway clauses will not be eligible for netting for purposes of calculating capital charges. - 61.
-Where the Central Bank is not satisfied with the enforceability under relevant laws, the netting contract or agreement will not be recognized for capital adequacy purposes.
+Lombard Secured Lending

-Lombard Lending
+- 63. Every SFI must have in place robust, board-approved risk management policies around its secured lending program.
+For SFIs engaged in Lombard lending, the following general principles will apply: - (a) the value and quality of the related collateral must be closely monitored for Lombard loans; - (b) credit commitments must be secured by a pledged/enforceable agreement over the assets used as collateral for all claims that may arise from the foreseeable relationship between the parties.
+Any changes made (i.e. maintenance/extensions) shall be made on the same terms and conditions of the pledge agreement, unless a new agreement is established;

-- 62. Every SFI must have in place robust, board-approved risk management policies around its secured lending program.
-For SFIs engaged in Lombard lending, the following general principles will apply: - (a) Lombard loans and the value and quality of the related collateral must be closely monitored; - (b) credit commitments must be secured by a pledged/enforceable agreement over the assets used as collateral; - (c) in addition to the general requirements for legal certainty, the pledge agreement must give the lender the right to liquidate the collateral in a timely manner in the event of unacceptable collateral ratios or an anticipated default; - (d) eligible collateral must be marked to market with a minimum frequency appropriate to the nature of the asset (for example, marketable securities must be priced at least daily to enable the lender to calculate the aggregate market value of the collateral); - (e) large exposures in the collateral must be monitored regularly; - (f) the SFI must have a formal approval process in place at credit origination, to ensure the underlying collateral is appropriately evaluated and the relevant documentation governing the transaction is in place; - (g) the SFI must also have a formal structure in place to monitor collateral values and credit limit violations.
+- (c) in addition to the general requirements for legal certainty, the pledged agreement must give the lender the right to liquidate the collateral in a timely manner in the event of an unacceptable collateral ratios or an anticipated default; - (d) eligible collateral must be marked-to-market with a minimum frequency appropriate to the nature of the asset (for example, marketable securities must be priced at least daily to enable the lender to calculate the aggregate market value of the collateral); - (e) large exposures in the collateral must be monitored regularly; - (f) the SFI must have a formal approval process in place at credit origination, to ensure that the underlying collateral is appropriately evaluated and the relevant documentation governing the transaction is in place; and - (g) the SFI must also have a formal structure in place to monitor collateral values and credit limit violations.
 The SFI must be able to identify deficiencies in the collateral position and take corrective action where the collateral drops in value (including liquidation of the collateral).